 \textcite{baillon_incentives_2022} study survey responses: The authors employ a randomized trial, where the one group is paid a flat fee (introspection) and the other group is treated with the intimidation method and paid according to the BTS.
-They find that for questions regarding subjective own health, well-being and language knowledge, there is no difference in responses between the two groups.
+They find that for questions regarding subjective own health, well-being and language knowledge, there is no difference in reports between the two groups.
 Additionally, the authors conduct the same study with a default-option to induce bias.
 That is, one of the survey answers is pre-selected.
-Empirical research shows that default options are more likely to be chosen (\cite{johnson_defaults_2003}).
-In this setting, defaults answers were also chosen significantly more often than in the standard setting.
-However, the intimidated group showed a slightly lower default bias, i.e. the answers are closer to the unbiased survey setting.
-This may indicate that subjects indeed spent more effort on the questions and answered more truthfully.
+Empirical research shows that default options are more likely to be reported \parencite{johnson_defaults_2003}.
+In this setting, default answers were also reported significantly more often than in the standard setting.
+However, the intimidated group showed a slightly lower default bias, i.e. the reports are closer to the unbiased survey setting.
+This may indicate that respondents exercised more effort and reported more truthfully.

 \textcite{lee_testing_2018} test the intimidation method by forecasting the results of NFL games.
-When filtering reports by subjects who self-identify as "extremely knowledgeable", the predictions generated by the intimidation method perform slightly worse than media experts, which is already not an impressive benchmark.\footnote{The results as it appears in the original paper is that the intimidated group performs slightly better than media experts.
-However, the authors corrected their results in a corrigendum.} The study was replicated and similar results were found in the replicated study (\cite{rutchick_does_2020}).
+When filtering reports by respondents who self-identify as \say{extremely knowledgeable}, the predictions perform slightly worse than media experts, which is already not an impressive benchmark.\footnote{The result, as it appears in the original paper, is that the intimidated group performs slightly better than media experts.
+However, the authors corrected their results in a corrigendum.} The study was replicated and similar results were found in the replicated study \parencite{rutchick_does_2020}.